 Contact Us Today

 In a city where construction injuries and fatalities are far too common, it is our mission to hold negligent parties accountable for the actions.
-Whether you have suffered a severe injury yourself, a loved one has suffered an injury, or you have tragically lost a loved one, our construction accident attorneys are here to fight for you.
+Whether you have suffered a severe injury yourself, a loved one has suffered an injury, or you have tragically lost a loved one, our wrongful death attorneys are here to fight for you.

 The attorneys at our Philadelphia office have secured numerous multimillion-dollar awards for victims of serious injury and many have even been recognized as Super Lawyers for their personal injury successes.